LutzzLu/LutzzLu.github.io/index.md

 <!-- --- -->

 ## Out of lab
-I spend a lot of time playing basketball, swim, randomly work out, travel, eat a lot, drink a lot and sleep a lot.
+I spend a lot of time playing basketball, swim, randomly work out, travel, eat a lot, drink some and sleep a lot.